Nitya1950/MyPortfolio/README.md

 # 🌸 Personal Portfolio Website

 This is a **simple, responsive portfolio website** built using **vanilla HTML** and **Tailwind CSS**.
 The site showcases my background, skills, and projects using a **pastel color palette** and features soft, colorful cards for a clean and aesthetic user experience.

-> ⚡ No JavaScript frameworks used — only HTML and Tailwind CSS (utility-first styling).
+> Vanilla HTML and Tailwind CSS

 ---